vmware-archive/nsxraml/md-version/nsxvapi.md

 Working With Aggregated User Activity
 --------------
 Get aggregated user activity (action records) using parameters.
-Requires that NSX Guest Introspection is configured, NSX Manager must be registered with Active Directory, and data collection is enabled on one or more VMs.
+Requires that Guest Introspection is configured, NSX Manager must be registered with Active Directory, and data collection is enabled on one or more VMs.